 Payday Loans in Hawaii: Are They Legal and How Do They Work?

-But traditional payday loans are banned in the Aloha State, and small-dollar installment loans are highly regulated.
+Traditional payday loans are banned in the Aloha State, and small-dollar installment loans are highly regulated.

 MoneyLion offers a service to help you find personal loan offers.
 Based on the information you provide, you can get matched with offers for up to $100,000 from our top providers.
 You can compare rates, terms, and fees from different lenders and choose the best offer for you.

-Are payday loans legal in Hawaii?
+Are Payday Loans Legal in Hawaii?

 Payday loans are illegal in Hawaii.
 The state officially banned them in 2021 by passing new usury laws that repealed deferred deposit transactions, another term for small-dollar, high-cost credit secured by check or electronic fund transfers.

 These laws also introduced restrictions for small-dollar installment loans.
-For instance, they:

 All companies that make these loans must hold licenses with Hawaii's Division of Financial Institutions.
 If a small-dollar lender is operating without a license or violating these terms, they’re doing so illegally, and the loan itself might be null and void.